green-coding-solutions/documentation/content/en/docs/measuring/measuring-locally.md

 weight: 805
 ---

-Before starting to measure you must first install some prerequisites: [Installation →]({{< relref "installation-overview" >}}) Make sure your docker containers are up and running.
+Before starting to measure you must first install some prerequisites.
+See [Installation on Linux →]({{< relref "installation-linux" >}}) or [Installation on macOS →]({{< relref "installation-macos" >}})

+Make sure your docker containers are up and running.
 If they are not, you can start them by running `docker compose up` whilst in the green metrics docker subfolder.

 If you came here from [interacting with applications →]({{< relref "interacting-with-applications" >}}) then you can also directly use your `usage_scenario.yml` Otherwise we will set it up here.